soapjs/node-integr8/README.md

 - **Database State Management**: Smart strategies for deterministic test isolation
 - **Framework Agnostic**: Works with Express, NestJS, Fastify, and more
 - **Override System**: Mock external services while keeping real database
+- **Coverage Analysis**: Track which endpoints are tested and enforce thresholds
 - **Parallel Testing**: Isolated environments for each test worker
 - **CLI Tools**: Easy setup and management with clean, colored output